-It's ultra delicious, not so hot and not so sweet, a succulent finger food for a game day or for a party crowd.
+I am so fascinated with the peppers; today, it turned into Stuffed Shishito peppers.
+It's ultra delicious, not too hot, and not too sweet, succulent finger food for game day or a party crowd.

-Garlic powder.
-Provides a robust flavor and extra punch.
+- Garlic powder: Provides a robust flavor and extra punch.

 Shishito pepper has more hollow space inside, which makes it great for stuffing.